hmcts/api-cp-crime-courthearing-cases-results/docs/NOTIFICATION_REQUIREMENTS.md

 The new system must:
 * Use secure authentication (OAuth2 preferred long-term)
-* Provide time-limited signed URLs for documents
+* Provide authenticated document streaming API (no signed URLs)
 * Enforce strong audit trails and access controls
 * Never embed PDFs directly in event payloads
 * Ensure privacy and integrity of custody-related data